Financial-Times/n-ui/README.md

 `export NEXT_APP_SHELL=local` then use all your usual make tasks.
 Your app will build and serve n-ui from your locally installed bower components.
 You can do this whether you're bower/npm linking n-ui or not

+### Releasing n-ui

+When you release an n-ui tag 2 things happen

+- assets are built and deployed to s3, from where they are linked to/downloaded by apps
+- during work hours (9am to 4pm), all user-facing apps are rebuilt to pick up the changes

 # Anything below here isn't necessarily 100% up to date - n-ui has changed a lot recently and updating the docs is ongoing